TheUnstoppable/Essentials/docs/cms.md

 ```

 ## Types
-Here are the types that are recognized by ECMS.
+Here are the types that are recognized by ECMSL.
 <br /><br />

 ### Number